AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Editing a student : `edit`

-Edits the information of an existing student.
+Edits the information of an existing student, so that student data is kept as up-to-date as possible.

 Format: `edit <index> [-n <student_name>] [-i <student_id>] [-g <group_name>]... [-t <tag>]...`